REITs: Dividends & Diversification

 - The number of tenants who lease properties

 - The number of industries represented by tenants

 - The length of lease terms signed by tenants

 - The geographic locations of properties throughout the United States

 REITS could be appealing investments for investors seeking

 - Tax Efficient Income

 REITs are subject to various risks such as illiquidity and property devaluation based on adverse economic and real estate market conditions and may not be suitable for all investors.

 You should consider a REIT’s investment objectives, risks, and charges and expenses carefully before investing.
-Contact your BestVest Financial Consultant to request a prospectus, which contains this and other information about a specific REIT.
+Contact your BestVest Financial Professional to request a prospectus, which contains this and other information about a specific REIT.
 Read it carefully before you invest.